da4asandbox/modules-css/historicizing-data/lesson-4.md

 .ve-iframe https://docs.google.com/spreadsheets/d/1g2xZ1ctyRLNfIBR0HfAp7oJ3fQBs2sUNya509E1kS_M/edit?usp=sharing width=80%

+### Instructions:
 - Make a copy of the [Google spreadsheet](https://docs.google.com/spreadsheets/d/1g2xZ1ctyRLNfIBR0HfAp7oJ3fQBs2sUNya509E1kS_M/edit?usp=sharing)
 - Create a new, empty sheet ([instructions](https://www.shorttutorials.com/google-docs-spreadsheet/add-new-sheet.html)) and name it `lesson-2.4`
 - In the original Google Sheet of COVID data, use a filter to only look at data from a single state (you can choose your home state or that of your school)
 - Copy and paste this single state’s data into your newly created `lesson-2.4` sheet.
 - The column `positiveIncrease` is a daily report of new COVID19 cases (suspected and confirmed) in that state reported for that day.
-Sort your data by the “positiveIncrease” column to find out: what is the largest number of positive cases reported in a single day in your state and what date did that occur?
+Sort your data by the `positiveIncrease` column to find out: what was the **largest number of positive cases reported in a single day** in your state and **what date did that occur**?
-- The column “hospitalizedIncrease” is a daily report of the number of people who were admitted to a hospital for COVID19 on that day in your state.
-Sort your data by this column to find out: what day saw the greatest number of COVID19 hospitalizations in your state and how many hospitalizations were there on that day?
+- The column `hospitalizedIncrease` is a daily report of the number of people who were admitted to a hospital for COVID19 on that day in your state.
+Sort your data by this column to find out: what was the **largest number of COVID19 hospitalizations reported in your state** in a single day and **what date did that occur**?
-- Add a new column: write a formula that adds up the daily positive cases (positiveIncrease) and daily negative cases (negativeIncrease) for that day.
+- Add a new column named `allCases`: write a formula in the first cell that adds up (ie. `sum()`) the daily positive cases (`positiveIncrease`) and daily negative cases (`negativeIncrease)` for that day.
 Autofill that formula all the way down your rows.
-- Add a new column: write a formula that daily positive cases as a percentage of all daily cases (positive + negative) - ie. what percentage of test results are positive?
+- Add a new column named `percentPositive`: write a formula that calculates the daily positive cases as a percentage of ALL daily cases (positive + negative) - ie. what percentage of test results were positive?
-- Add a new column: write a formula that calculates a ratio of the number of hospitalizations for that day vs. the total new positive cases for a day - ie. how sick are people who are testing positive for COVID?
+- Add a new column named `hospitalizedToPositive`: write a formula that calculates a ratio of the number of hospitalizations for that day vs. the total new positive cases for a day - ie. what percentage of of people testing positive for COVID were hospitalized?

-Teacher’s Note:
+#### Teacher’s Note:
-If there is time, debrief with students about working with the data from the COVID Tracking Project vs. all the frustrations and limitations that the project had in collecting that data.
-It is easy to forget when working with these nice whole numbers that there was a very messy process behind their creation.
-Think about: What are some of the limitations in this dataset?
-How confident are you in drawing conclusions from your subset of data?
+> _It is easy to forget when working with these nice whole numbers that there was a very messy process behind their creation.
 The last new column in particular stands on pretty shaky ground.
+The debrief below pushes students to wrestle with gaps and limitations of datasets and the tradeoffs of trying to use imperfect data._

+### Whole class debrief:
+- Did you find anything interesting in working with the spreadsheet?
+Did anything surprise you?
+- What are some public advocacy projects you could imagine using this data for?
+- Think back to the podcast episode and the challenges faced by the COVID Tracking Project.
+How confident are you in the "results" of your exploration of the spreadsheet?
+Do you trust the numbers?
+- Given its limitations, do you think this data is worth using for a data advocacy project?
+Why or why not?